AdobeDocs/experience-manager-65.en/help/release-notes/previous/ga.md

 * Single-page App Maven Project Archetype 1.0.6+ for new projects, see [Github for release notes](https://github.com/adobe/aem-spa-project-archetype/releases).
 * HTL version 1.4, see [Github for release notes](https://github.com/adobe/htl-spec/releases/tag/1.4).

-  * “in” operator for strings, arrays and objects:
+  * "in" operator for strings, arrays and objects:

     ```html
     ${'a' in 'abc’}